- Live Rates

 Over the last few years, home prices in Denver rose steadily and significantly, outpacing the national average.
-The median home value has increased by double digits in the last year alone.
+The median home value has increased by double digits in 2016 alone.

-But a new forecast for the Denver real estate market through 2017 and into 2018 suggests that house values could slow down over the coming months.
-Call it a return to normalcy.
+A new forecast for the Denver real estate market through 2021 suggests that median home value growth will pick up slightly over the coming months.

-According to the real estate data company Zillow, the median home value in Denver rose by 10.2% over the last 12 months (as reported in May 2017).
-That’s well above the national average for annual price growth, going back 20 years or so.
+According to the real estate data company Zillow, the median home value in Denver rose by 4.8% over the last 12 months, as already stated above (as reported in December 2020).
+That’s a pretty healthy rate of growth.

 With housing bubbles aside, home prices in the U.S. tend to rise by around 3% to 4% annually.
-Double-digit annual increases, like those seen in the Denver real estate market over the last year, are unusual.
+Double-digit annual increases, like those seen in the Denver real estate market in recent prior years, are unusual.
 They’re also unsustainable over the long term, as they begin to cause affordability issues.

-Zillow’s forecast for ~3.3% price growth over the next year suggests that the red-hot Denver real estate market could be settling down, following the double-digit gains seen over the last two years.
-Some analysts have referred to this as a “high plateau.”
+Zillow’s forecast for ~7.2% price growth over the next year suggests that the formerly red-hot Denver real estate market could be continuing its current rate of growth.

 The population of Denver has grown steadily since the 1990s, and this increases demand for housing.
 The city is particularly attractive to millennials (ages 18 – 34) who are relocating from elsewhere in the country.

-According to an industry-wide analysis, millennials accounted for 43% of all mortgage requests in Denver, between August 2016 and February 2017.
-A related survey conducted by the Mayflower moving company revealed that Denver was one of the top ten destinations for millennials who are planning a move.
+According to a LendingTree report, millennials account for 45% of all mortgage requests in Denver.
+Another survey, this one conducted by the Mayflower moving company, revealed that Denver was one of the top ten destinations for millennials who are planning a move.

-Even though home prices are expected to rise more slowly in 2017 and 2018 (compared to the last couple of years), buyer demand will likely remain high for the foreseeable future.
-Buyers entering the market in 2017 should be prepared for some stiff competition.
+Even though home prices are expected to rise moderately in 2021 (compared to previous years), buyer demand will likely remain high for the foreseeable future.
+Buyers entering the market in 2021 should be prepared for a fair level of competition.

-Bottom line: Home prices in Denver will probably rise more slowly over the next couple of years because, frankly, they have to slow down.
-But the local real estate market will remain very active due to high employment and housing demand.
+Bottom line: Home prices in Denver will probably rise steadily over the next couple of years.
+The local real estate market will remain very active due to high employment and housing demand.
 Limited inventory will have buyers competing for desirable homes.
-This is the overall forecast for the Denver real estate market in 2017 and into 2018.
+Buyers have more choices, but the demand is still high and so competition will still be fairly strong.
+This is the overall forecast for the Denver real estate market in 2021.